PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 `92 / 55 / 196 / 2 / 11`.
 Ruff, bytecode compilation, and whitespace checks
 pass.
 The phase store remains exactly 128 IDs and 128 owners, while the unconsumed lowerer-result inventory decreases from 40 to 39.

+## Characterize terminal singleton/Clamp-SiNet recovery

+The refreshed 39-result inventory selects the terminal singleton-reshape cleanup at the end of the layout-optimization guard and the unconditional Clamp/SiNet cleanup immediately after that guard.
+Both ultimately use the same `ModelIRPassContext`; the SiNet context additionally retains the exact pre-add/Resize recovery callback.

+The strict contract fixes both flag paths, the singleton `include_layout_transpose=True` and `include_multi_branch_gate=True` policy, the complete nine-slot singleton schema, both three-slot Clamp/SiNet schemas, callback-result identity, and observation-only results.
+The recorded terminal QKV Split/Conv/Concat bridge remains the enabled-path predecessor, while the recorded terminal SiNet HardSwish-SE phase remains the unconditional successor.
+Existing singleton and SiNet compatibility wrappers remain fixed.

+Production remains unchanged pending one optional two-child owner.
+Focused and reference-based affected sequential validation report `2 passed, 1 xfailed` and `633 passed, 1 xfailed`; the sole expected failure is the deliberately absent owner module.
+The characterized inventory remains 39, and the phase-result store remains exactly 128 IDs and 128 owners.